 Why sharing food and wine with strangers creates unexpected connections — and what it teaches us about hospitality.

-Small gatherings at our vineyard table where food, wine and conversation bring ideas to life.
+We’re planning small gatherings at our vineyard table where food, wine and conversation bring ideas to life.

 Shared evenings of food, wine and conversation with strangers who become friends over the course of a meal.